 I registered designbyian.com in 2002.
 At the time I had already been self employed running websites and doing contract work for years, I was too busy actually working to spend a lot of time selling myself.
 Instead, in 2003, I put up a single page site over the course of a couple days, briefly listing the things I was proficient at, and pretty much left it at that.
 Looking at it now in 2011...
 Well it was a bit dated.
 This realization has inspired me to replace the previous rush job with a new one.
 I like to think that I'll spend more time on it soon, but I know it won't happen.

 These days I still do contract work, I love building and improving things.
 I also do consultation and teaching.
 After years of running websites and watching the internet evolve I like to think I have developed a larger perspective on web properties and applications.
-The projects I enjoy most are those that take all aspects of web business into consideration.
+The projects I enjoy most are those where I have the chance to help a business in more than one area of operation.
 It's great to have opportunities to put it all together.
 Beyond that I'm not particularly interested in writing a personal sales pitch.
 So instead I'm going to talk about how I learned about building the web.
 I'll try to be brief, apologies in advance if I fail.

 I started playing around on the internet back when many of the web pages (web site wasn't a popular term yet) of the time were nothing but text.
 There were no search engines to speak of.
 The best way to find new pages was to visit a small but comprehensive list of links called Yahoo!